THAILAND – Phuket and Bangkok

 Phra Sumen Fort.
 Taking the title of the most beautiful fort, this octagonal fort has a 3-story tower on a central platform surrounded by a wall.
 The many small cross-like arrow holes on a pure white background added to the appearance.
 It cannot be visited.

 Bank of Thailand Museum.
-See older paper printing presses, coin presses and a lot of money, both bank notes and metal – some of the most fascinating coins in the world.
+See older paper printing presses, coin presses and a lot of money, both banknotes and metal – some of the most fascinating coins in the world.
 Free

 Bang Khun Phrom Palace is a former royal residence that served as the residence of Prince Paribatra Sukhumbandhu until his forced exile following the Siamese revolution of 1932.

 The palace is located on the east bank of the Chao Phraya River, on Samsen Road, Phra Nakhon District.
-It consists of two main buildings, the road-facing Tamnak Yai (main residence) and the river-facing Tamnak Somdet (residence of Queen Sukhumala Marasri, who was mother of the Prince).
-The main residence, designed by Mario Tamagno in neo-Baroque/Rococo style, was built in 1901–1902, while the Queen’s residence was built around 1913 in the German Art Nouveau style.
+It consists of two main buildings, the road-facing Tamnak Yai (main residence) and the river-facing Tamnak Somdet (residence of Queen Sukhumala Marasri, who was a mother of the Prince).
+The main residence, designed by Mario Tamagno in the neo-Baroque/Rococo style, was built in 1901–1902, while the Queen’s residence was built around 1913 in the German Art Nouveau style.

 Following the revolution, the palace served as the site of several government offices until it became the headquarters of the Bank of Thailand in 1945.
-It now serves as a museum, and housed the Bank of Thailand Museum until 2017, when its main exhibition was moved to the Bank of Thailand Learning Center housed in the opposite former bank note printing press building.
+It now serves as a museum and housed the Bank of Thailand Museum until 2017, when its main exhibition was moved to the Bank of Thailand Learning Center housed in the opposite former banknote printing press building.

 It cannot be visited.